btzr-io/Villain/SUPPORT.md

 # :heart: Support

-If you'd like to help support the future of the project, here are somethings you can do:
+If you'd like to help support the future of the project, here are some things you can do:

 ### Feedback